top of page

 4. Price Is Significantly Below Market Rate

 If a property seems “too good to be true,” it likely is.
-Scammers price properties attractively to generate fast interest and push for quick deposits.
+Scammers price properties attractively to generate interest quickly and push for fast deposits.

 5. No Application Process or Background Check